dagraham/etm-dgraham/README.md

     #     pastdue:      pasdue task warnings
     #     plain:        headings such as outline branches
     #     today:        the current and following agenda date headings
+    #     used:         used time rows in engaged and used time views
     #     waiting:      waiting job reminders (jobs with unfinished prereqs)
     #     wrap:         before and after rows for events in agenda view with
     #                   @w entries
+    #     running:      status bar color for 'r', running timer
+    #     paused:       status bar color for 'p', paused timer
     #
     # E.g., with style 'dark', the default color for 'available' is
     # 'LightSkyBlue'.
 This entry